gediminasnn/laravel.vue.link-shortener/README.md

 5.  **Setup Configuration Cache**

     Before starting the Docker containers, cache the application's configuration for performance optimization.
-Run the following command in your terminal:
+Open a new terminal from project root directory and run the following command:

     `./vendor/bin/sail php artisan config:cache`